-As at 31 December,
+As a As at 31 December,

 in CHF thousands 2017 2016

 Accumulated losses carried forward (32,558) (24,930)

 Loss for the year (25,868) (7,628)

 Total accumulated losses (58,426) (32,558)

+Total accumulated losses (58,426) (32,55

+\$350,000,000

+Common Shares

+Debt Securities

+Warrants

+Purchase Contracts

+Units

-\$350,000,000 Common Shares Debt Securities Warrants Purchase Contracts Units Subscription Rights
+Subscription Rights

-AC IMMUNE SA (incorporated in Switzerland)
+AC IMMUNE SA

+(incorporated in Switzerland)

 We may offer, from time to time, in one or more offerings, common shares, senior debt securities, subordinated debt securities, warrants, purchase contracts, units or subscription rights, which we collectively refer to as the "securities."
 The aggregate initial offering price of the securities that we may offer and sell under this prospectus will not exceed \$350,000,000.
 We may offer and sell any combination of the securities described in this prospectus in different series, at times, in amounts, at prices and on terms to be determined at or prior to the time of each offering.
 This prospectus describes the general terms of these securities and the general manner in which these securities will be offered.
 We will provide the specific terms of these securities in supplements to this prospectus.
-The prospectus supplements will also describe the specific manner in which these securities and any applicable prospectus supplement before you invest.
+The prospectus supplements will also describe the specific manner in which these securities will be offered and may also supplement, update or amend information contained in this prospectus.
+You should read this prospectus and any applicable prospectus supplement before you invest.